-- the project is constructed as per the site design and plans, which includes the barrier attenuation provided by the project buildings orientation; - construction of an impervious barriers (for noise intrusion) surrounding the northeastern boundary of project playground (see Figure 3).
-The barriers should be constructed to an RL of 1.8m above the relative ground level of the playground.
+- the project is constructed as per the site design and plans, which includes the barrier attenuation provided by the project buildings orientation; - construction of an impervious barriers surrounding the boundary of project playground (see Figure 3).
+The barriers should be constructed to an RL of 2.0m above the relative ground level of the playground.
 The barriers should consist of materials with a surface density of at least 10kg/m2, and not contain any gaps (ie lapped and capped timber or equivalent); and - the mechanical plant for the CCC is yet to be finalised.
-Therefore, the modelling assumes one AC unit per classroom and one for the admin spaces, totalling eight AC units.
-The AC units are assumed to be located on northern and southern gable ends of the building (see Figure 3).
+Therefore, the modelling assumes one AC unit per classroom and one for the admin spaces, totalling seven AC units.
+The AC units are assumed to be located in the basement area of the building (see Figure 3).

 The predicted maximum noise level results show compliance with the criteria in the GCCCAA for all receivers for door slam events.

-Assessment of maximum noise level events associated with transient event noise emissions from waste collection may have the potential to be above the maximum noise trigger levels.
-However, a detailed maximum level assessment demonstrated that due to the low occurrence of these events occurring during the morning shoulder period which are not predicted to be above the maximum level of 65dBA, the potential for sleep disturbance is considered negligible.
+Assessment of maximum noise level events associated with transient event noise emissions from waste collection impacts may have the potential to be above the maximum noise trigger levels during the morning shoulder.
+However, a detailed maximum noise level assessment demonstrated that due to the low occurrence of these events occurring during the morning shoulder period which are not predicted to be above the maximum level of 65dBA, the potential for sleep disturbance is considered negligible.